palette-software/insight-server/README.md

 ### Agent commands

-Insight servers can make Insight Agents do tasks.
+Insight servers can make [Palette Insight Agent](https://github.com/palette-software/PaletteInsightAgent) do tasks.
 These tasks can be START, STOP, PUT_CONFIG and GET_CONFIG.
 If there are multiple agents all of them receive the commands.
 It is not yet possible to have commands only for a given host.

 | Param    | Value           |
 |----------|-----------------|